unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 Each class gives proficiency in at least two saving throws.
 The wizard, for example, is proficient in Intelligence saves.
 As with skill proficiencies, proficiency in a saving throw lets a character add his or her proficiency bonus to saving throws made using a particular ability score.
 Some monsters have saving throw proficiencies as well.

 The Difficulty Class for a saving throw is determined by the effect that causes it.
-For example, the DC for a saving throw allowed by a spell is determined by the caster’s Techcasting ability and proficiency bonus.
+For example, the DC for a saving throw allowed by a tek skill is determined by the caster’s Tekcasting ability and proficiency bonus.

 The result of a successful or failed saving throw is also detailed in the effect that allows the save.
 Usually, a successful save means that a creature suffers no harm, or reduced harm, from an effect.